cac-t-u-s/cac-t-u-s.github.io/pages/eval-once.md

 Use the key <kbd>1</kbd>, or the [inspector view](inspector) to set/unset the **eval-once** mode for selected boxes.

 The **eval-once** mode changes the _number of times_ a box is evaluated if this box value is requested several times, that is, essentially:
- * if the box is connected to several other boxes through one or several of its ouputs
+ * if the box is connected to several other boxes through one or several of its outputs
  * if the box is connected to a **REPEAT-N** box with **:local** scope (see below).

 It has an impact on computational cost (and time!), by avoiding multiple, unnecessary executions of the same box.